Projective geometry and the quaternionic Feix-Kaledin construction: Introduction

 \section{Introduction}

 The construction of hyperk\"ahler metrics on cotangent bundles of K\"ahler manifolds has a distinguished history, going back to E.~Calabi's metric on the cotangent bundle of $\C\Proj^n$~\cite{Calabi}, and its generalizations to complex semisimple Lie groups and their flag varieties~\cite{Biq,Kron,Kron2,Nak}.
 General constructions were provided independently by B.~Feix~\cite{Feix,Feix3} and D.~Kaledin~\cite{Kal,Kal2}, who showed that on a complex manifold $S$, any real-analytic K\"ahler metric induces a hyperk\"ahler metric on a neighbourhood of the zero section in $T^*S$.
-In fact, both authors further established (see~\cite{Feix2} in Feix's case) that any real-analytic complex affine connection on $S$ with curvature of type $(1,1)$ induces a hypercomplex structure on a neighbourhood of the zero section in $TS$.
+In fact, both authors further established (see~\cite{Feix2} in Feix's case) that any real-analytic complex affine connection on $S$ with curvature of type $(1,1)$ induces a hypercomplex structure on a neighbourhood of the zero section in $TS$, invariant under the action of the circle $S^1$.

-An important generalization of hypercomplex manifolds are quaternionic manifolds~\cite{Sal}, which are of particularly great interest when they admit a quaternionic K\"ahler metric (of nonzero scalar curvature).
-While the most famous problem in the area is the classification in the compact case, namely the LeBrun--Salamon conjecture~\cite{LeSa}, recently much attention has been given to correspondences between quaternionic K\"ahler and hyperk\"ahler metrics in connection with theoretical physics, e.g., string theory duality~\cite{ACDM,CFG,Hay,Hit2,MaSw}.
-Herein, we develop a projective-geometric framework for Feix--Kaledin results which constructs, more generally, quaternionic manifolds with circle actions.
+An important generalization of hypercomplex manifolds are quaternionic manifolds~\cite{Sal}, which are of particularly great interest when they admit quaternionic K\"ahler metrics.
+While the most famous problem in the area is the LeBrun--Salamon conjecture~\cite{LeSa} on the classification in the compact positive scalar curvature case, recently much attention has been given to correspondences between $S^1$-invariant quaternionic K\"ahler and hyperk\"ahler metrics in connection with theoretical physics, e.g., string theory duality~\cite{ACDM,CFG,Hay,Hit2,MaSw}.
+Hence it is desirable to generalize the Feix--Kaledin results to the quaternionic context.

+In this paper we provide such a generalization, using Feix's twistorial method~\cite{Feix,Feix2} (cf.~also~\cite{LeBr}) and two new ingredients of independent interest.
+First, the complex manifold $S$ is endowed with a weaker and more subtle geometric structure than an affine connection, namely a \emph{c-projective structure} (see~\cite{CEMN}).
+Secondly, we introduce into the construction a \emph{twist} by a holomorphic line bundle $\cL\to S$ with connection.
+Then, for a given c-projective manifold $S$ we obtain a family of quaternionic manifolds with $S^1$ symmetry containing $S$ as a totally complex submanifold.
 Moreover, we prove that any such manifold arises in this way on a neighbourhood of a generic fixed totally complex submanifold.
-Hence this natural framework encompasses the recently studied quaternionic K\"ahler manifolds with circle actions~\cite{Hay,Hit2} and describes their behaviour around such a fixed submanifold.
+In summary, we develop a natural projective-geometric framework for the Feix--Kaledin results which encompasses the recently studied $S^1$-invariant quaternionic K\"ahler manifolds~\cite{Hay,Hit2} and describes their behaviour near a fixed submanifold.